PurritoBin/PurritoBin/README.md

 - [uWebSockets](https://github.com/uNetworking/uWebSockets/)
 - [lmdbxx](https://github.com/hoytech/lmdbxx)

-If these are not available in your OS repositories, you can manually install them by following the steps in the [GitHub workflow](https://github.com/PurritoBin/PurritoBin/actions?query=workflow:pipeline)
+If these are not available in an OS's repositories, they can be manually installed by following the steps in the [GitHub workflow](https://github.com/PurritoBin/PurritoBin/actions?query=workflow:pipeline)

 ### Compilation

 ```
-    ~$ meson --prefix "/usr" -C build
+$ meson --prefix "/usr" -C build
-    ~$ ninja -C build
+$ ninja -C build
-    ~$ sudo ninja -C build install
+$ sudo ninja -C build install
 ```

 ### Usage